GCSBOSS/nodecaf/README.md

   analisys, so expect to be boarded on your MRs.

 ## Manual
-On top of all the cool features Express offers, check out how to use all the awesome goodies Nodecaf introduces.
+Formerly based on Express, Nodecaf preserves the same interface for defining routes through middleware chains.
+Check out how to use all the awesome goodies Nodecaf introduces.

 ### Handler Args